jordansirwin/TCAA/adventures/hurell_haunting/hurell_haunting.markdown

 This is an adventure module for _Tidings Come, Adventure Awaits_.

+### README

 **WARNING: You should not be reading this if you don't want spoilers!**
 _(I'm looking at you, PLAYERS!)_

-### README

-* Adventure Level: Low
-* Prerequisites: None
-* _[Difficulty]_ tags ranging from Easy, Medium, Hard, and Epic are guidelines to help you assign appropriate challenge ratings given the game system you choose.
+_[Difficulty]_ tags ranging from Easy, Medium, Hard, and Epic are guidelines to help you assign appropriate challenge ratings given the game system you choose.

-* Information without _[Difficulty]_ tags should not be shared with players under normal circumstances.
+Information without _[Difficulty]_ tags should not be shared with players under normal circumstances.

 Hurell Haunting
 ---------------

+**Adventure Level:** Low
+**Prerequisites:** None

 ### Outline